 The fierce reaction to Facebook’s Libra, whilst completely correct, is disheartening in the extreme.
 We are prepared to protect the financial system with regulatory and institutional weaponry at the ready.
 But not so childhood.
 When the Information Commissioner announced her “kids’ code” to protect children’s data, and the tech sector squealed – there was a resounding silence.
 Even from the UK’s media who fell-in behind the tech sector by prioritising loss of ad revenue (disputable) over childhood.

-It seems that when it comes to the kids it is ok for them to be collateral damage to a business model that shamelessly commoditises their every thought, feeling and movement – so it can sell something to someone somewhere at some time, now or in the future.
+It seems that when it comes to the kids it is okay for them to be collateral damage to a business model that shamelessly commoditises their every thought, feeling and movement – so it can sell something to someone somewhere at some time, now or in the future.
 Ultimately, however, it is childhood that they are selling – and they’re selling it short.